Drinking Water State Revolving Fund Loans

 - The water supplier submits an application for assistance in accordance with the quarterly funding schedule.

 - The water supplier receives financial assistance upon satisfying program requirements through the application process.

-Nominating Procedures: After submitting a project plan and the project is ranked on the PPL, projects in the fundable range are notified.
+Nominating Procedures: After a project is ranked on the PPL, projects in the fundable range are notified.
 A schedule is then developed that will lead to completion of the environmental review, submission of an application, award of an Order of Approval, and closure of the loan.

-Deadlines: The deadline for submission of a project plan to be included on the annual PPL is May 1.
+Deadlines: The deadline for submission of an Intent to Apply form is April 1.
+The deadline for submission of a project plan to be included on the annual PPL is June 1.
 The deadline for the application for financial assistance is negotiated for each project dependent upon which quarter they will receive a binding commitment.

-Timelines: The time period may run approximately eight months to several years from the time the project plan is submitted to receipt of assistance.
-From the time of actual application to receipt of assistance, the process may take as little as three months.
-Much is dependent upon available funds and the quality of municipal submissions.
+Timelines: The time period may run approximately six months to several years from the time the project plan is submitted to receipt of assistance.
+Much is dependent upon available funds and the timeline for project construction.

 Required Match: No local match is required.

 Source(s) of Funds: The fund is capitalized with federal grant funds and a required 20% state match.

 Authority: Part 54, Act 451 of the Public Acts of 1994 and Title XIV of the Public Health Service Act (commonly referred to as the Safe Drinking Water Act).